 Thank you for your interest in the Center for Youth Wellness (CYW).
 CYW is working to establish standard screening and treatment protocols to improve the health of children and adolescents exposed to Adverse Childhood Experiences (ACEs).
 Given our scope of work, we cannot respond to specific questions about professional resources or provide clinical opinions to individuals who are not our patients, however, we have carefully curated a selection of resources and care provider networks below that we hope will be of help to you.

 The materials contained on this Resource page are made available for educational purposes only and are not meant to serve as medical advice or to replace consultation with your physician or mental health professional.

 Please note that we are unable to respond to voicemail or email messages left by individuals seeking referrals, treatment recommendations or clinical consultations.
 Individuals experiencing urgent medical or psychiatric concerns should call 911 or their local emergency service agency for immediate assistance.

 We believe the most promising healing practices for toxic stress for both children and adults include:

 Regular Exercise/Physical Activity

 Psychotherapy and/or Psychiatric Care

-We recommend that individuals speak to their physician/primary care provider about ACEs-related concerns and discuss how to integrate these six elements into their care.
+We recommend that individuals speak to their physician/primary care provider about ACEs-related concerns and discuss how to integrate these seven elements into their care.
 Your provider may have referral recommendations and/or treatment options available.